Everything you need to know about Buttercream - Buttercream Basics 101

 - Meringue buttercream – made with the addition of whipped egg whites.
 Less sweet than the classic butter-based buttercream like my Swiss Meringue or Italian Meringue

-- Egg-based buttercream – like this French and German buttercream made with egg yolks and whipped to make a light and fluffy frosting with the addition of butter.
+- Egg-based buttercream – like this French buttercream and German buttercream made with egg yolks and whipped to make a light and fluffy frosting with the addition of butter.

 - Whipped Cream Frosting – the lightest of them all is, of course, simple whipped cream.
 I shared 5 different methods to make whipped cream at home.
 As well as a whipped cream buttercream frosting.

-Let's talk about the five main categories these fall under?
-(Save/Pin)
+The five main categories these fall under?

 - Sweetest of them all.